Should you repair or replace your AC? Don’t sweat. Here’s what you need to know.

 Some air conditioners (especially window units) drip water here and there.
 It’s normal.
 But if you begin to see significantly more water, it’s time to call a technician.

 If the dripping is coming from a significant accumulation of ice on your AC coils, it could be a sign of leaking refrigerant—which is a health and environmental hazard and nothing to mess around with.
+Check out our AC leaking water troubleshooting guide for more info.

 If your air conditioner seems to be fine but your electric bill gets more expensive every summer, you may need to call a technician out to assess your unit.